Gas turbine along with it’s different parts, classification, working principles, advantages, disadvantages, etc. are captured in this article.

 Disadvantages of closed-cycle over open cycle

 Disadvantages of closed-cycle over the open cycle, are as follows,

-The gas turbine can be coupled with other plants like steam power plants and diesel power plants.
+The gas turbines can be coupled with other plants like steam power plants and diesel power plants.
 It can be used to satisfy different purposes for different processes.
 The combination of gas turbine cycles can be used in the following plants.

 Combination with the steam power plants

 - Used to heat the feed water with exhaust gases.